About Our Community

 - Balancing bureaucracy with fairness.
-It is not our desire to create a bloated or convoluted system of procedures, but we do recognize that a lack of agreed-upon policies may compromise the level of fairness that we seek to guarantee to our members.
+It is not our desire to create a bloated or convoluted system of procedures, but we do recognize that a lack of established policies may compromise the level of fairness that we strive to provide for members.
 We have designed RoH with the intent of striking a reasonable balance between these two considerations.
 We strive to maintain a balance between fairness and excessive bureaucracy in the way we operate.

 Table of ContentsOrganizational Structure